Nonlinear Superconducting Magnetoelectric Effect

-where $H_{\bm{k}}$ is the Bloch Hamiltonian of the normal state, and $\bm{q}$ is the momentum of the Cooper pair.
-As we will see below, altermagnetic $H_{\bm{k}}$ enables the NSM effect.
+where $H_{\bm{k}}$ is the Bloch Hamiltonian in the normal state, and $\bm{q}$ is the momentum of the Cooper pair.
 For simplicity we have used a $\bm{q}$-independent gap function $\hat{\Delta}_{\bm{k}}$, which is valid for weak values of the applied current~\cite{chirolli2022colossal}.